Essential oils and pets: Everything you need to know

 - How to use essential oils safely around pets

 - To sum up

 Can you use essential oils if you have pets?

-Many people wonder whether it’s safe to use essential oils in their home if they have pets.
-The answer is yes – certain essential oils can be used with pets, but extreme caution is needed.
-There are many essential oils that could cause your pet discomfort or even be toxic.
+If you are wondering whether you can use essential oils around pets, the general answer is yes – most essential oils can be used with pets, but it is important to be cautious.
+Depending on how you use essential oils, some of them could cause your pet discomfort or even be toxic.